Correspondence-free online human motion retargeting: Motion retargeting method

-The third stage takes as input character $B$ in a canonical T-pose along with its T-pose skeletal representation, and animates the $B$ using the joint rotation $\{\rotation^B_i\}_{i=1}^{n}$ predicted by the skeletal motion retargeting module.
-A common stategy to animate 3D shapes given their skeletal motion is to associate surface vertices to the skeleton joints by a set of skinning weights and to animate the shapes using skinning techniques such as linear blend skinning.
-Recently, works in the area of neural human skinning \cite{ouyang2020autoskin,xu2020rignet,yang2021s3,chen2021snarf,mosella2022skinningnet} have succeeded in automatically predicting skinning weights given an input mesh.
-Our setting differs in two aspects.
-First, we dispose of a T-pose skeleton of the target shape, predicted by our skeleton regression module and second, our method operates on point clouds with different structures instead of meshes with fixed topology.
+A common strategy to animate 3D meshes given their skeletal motion is to associate surface vertices to the skeleton joints by a set of skinning weights and to animate the shapes using skinning techniques.
+While recent works in this area show impressive results~\cite{ouyang2020autoskin,xu2020rignet,yang2021s3,chen2021snarf,mosella2022skinningnet}, they are typically applicable to registered data or supervised with skinning weights during training, which are not given in our case.

-Inspired by neural skinning methods, we learn a skinning predictor by characterizing a dense skinning prior over 3D space given a skeleton in T-pose.
-This predictor is a mapping function from $\mathbb{R}^3$ to $\mathbb{R}^{22}$.
-It associates each 3D point to a set of 22 skinning weights $\weights$ using a multi layer perceptron.
-Learning a continuous skinning field in $\mathbb{R}^3$ allows to handle unstructured point clouds.

-To ensure that the model is translation invariant, it takes as input an ordered vector of distances between a queried 3D point and each joint of the skeleton in T-pose.
-Inspired by~\cite{chen2021snarf}, we also constrain the predicted weights to sum to 1 using a softmax activation.
+To allow for arbitrarily sampled input point clouds, we learn a geometry-aware deformation model that can be evaluated for any surface point of a human in T-pose.
+Inspired by works that build human shape spaces~\cite{allen2006learning,loper2015smpl}, we model deformations using two parts: a skinning weights predictor and a pose-corrective offset predictor.
+The pose corrective offset is added to vertices in T-pose before applying linear blend skinning to diminish artifacts.
+We choose this model for its simplicity and for its excellent performance when modeling human deformations.